Requisitos-de-Software/2023.2-e-Titulo/docs/verificacao/verificacaoGrupo+1/etapa2/MoSCoW.md

-# Verificação das Apresentações do Grupo 5
+# Verificação do MoSCoW do Grupo 5

 ## Introdução